Timothy C. Hain, MD Page last modified: July 23, 2013

 While we find this idea very doubtful, if MDD is indeed due to inappropriately high weighting of somatosensory input, vestibular physical therapy protocols that teach down-regulation of somatosensory input may be helpful.
 A controlled trial of vestibular rehabilitation in MDD would be helpful.

 If MDDS is instead caused by an internal oscillator developed to predict boat motion, one's treatment strategy should be aimed at manipulation of psychological variables rather than somatosensory integration.
 Patients need to ignore their aberrant internal signal, in the same way that most persons with tinnitus eventually develop an ability to ignore abnormal internally generated sounds.
 Treatments that decrease vigilance, obsessiveness, and anxiety as well as "tincture of time", would be the optimum strategy.
 If this conjecture is correct, therapy that focuses attention on the rocking sensation could even be counterproductive.

 MDD is not very well studied.
 As of 2013, only 29 papers come up on a "Pubmed" search for "mal de debarquement".
 Considering that many other obscure conditions have 1000's of papers written about them, this means that MDD has been generally ignored.
 There are many open questions.
 Here are a few:

-We know of three ongoing research projects regarding MDD, one in Oklahoma (Dr. Cha), another in Ohio(Clark), and a third in New York (Dai).
-An abstract concerning the research project in Ohio is here.
+We know of four ongoing research projects regarding MDD, two treatment projects in Oklahoma (Dr. Cha), another in Ohio(Clark), and a third treatment project in New York (Dai).
+We do not know of any projects involving medication.

 Click here to return to index